Solar Panels in Achonry, Co. Sligo

 A system installed in Achonry today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Achonry
+Solar grants available in Achonry

 Homeowners in Achonry, Co.
 Sligo can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.